SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 **How To Use This Document**

-You can use our API to access endpoints in the SelfKey Identity Wallet desktop application and the [SelfKey Extension](https://chrome.google.com/webstore/detail/selfkey-extension/fmmadhehohahcpnjjkbdajimilceilcd) browser plugin.
-If anything is unclear, please contact us at [help@selfkey.org](mailto:help@selfkey.org) and we can help you with the integrations.
 The format of this document is broken down into three panels:

 * **Left Panel**: Table of Contents & Search Bar
 * **Middle Panel**: Information & Documentation
 * **Right Panel**: Code Samples by Language

+If anything is unclear, please contact us at [help@selfkey.org](mailto:help@selfkey.org) and we can help you with the integrations.

-# A. SelfKey Extension
+# Login With SelfKey

 ## Overview

-When a user has installed the [SelfKey Extension](https://chrome.google.com/webstore/detail/selfkey-extension/fmmadhehohahcpnjjkbdajimilceilcd) browser plugin, they can deploy their Decentralized Identifier (DID) for authentication and logging into your website.
+The [SelfKey Extension](https://chrome.google.com/webstore/detail/selfkey-extension/fmmadhehohahcpnjjkbdajimilceilcd) browser extension enables users to authenticate and login to your website leveraging their Decentralized Identifier (DID).

-By installing the [Selfkey-Client-Lib](#e-selfkey-client-lib), a "Login With SelfKey" button will be displayed on your website.
+By installing the [Selfkey-Client-Lib](#selfkey-client-lib), a "Login With SelfKey" button will be displayed on your website.
 The [SelfKey Identity Wallet](https://www.selfkey.org/download) (Mac OS/Win/Linux) acts as the backend layer that connects to the Ethereum blockchain and a user's Decentralized Identifier (DID).

 ## Part 1: User Requirements
 For a user to successfully use their Decentralized Identifier (DID) as an authentication method, there are two applications that must be installed and activated by the user.

 * Step 1: [SelfKey Identity Wallet] (https://selfkey.org/download/) must be installed, opened, and logged in.
-* Step 2: [Selfkey Extension] browser plugin must be installed and activated.
+* Step 2: [Selfkey Extension](https://chrome.google.com/webstore/detail/selfkey-extension/fmmadhehohahcpnjjkbdajimilceilcd) browser extension must be installed and activated.

 <aside class="success">
-Note: If both are not installed, there will be instructions after clicking "Login with SelfKey" on your website.
+Note: If one of the requirements is missing, there will be install instructions after clicking "Login with SelfKey" on your website.
 </aside>